 - To expose the students to the UN and its policies and programmes and have them become ambassadors of good will.

-- To enable students from all parts of the world to exchange information during and after the internship so as to appreciate cultural diversity amongst different peoples and have them become ambassadors of peace and good will.
+- To enable students from all parts of the world to exchange information during and after the internship so as to appreciate cultural diversity.

-Due to the large number of applicants and the limited number of places available per year,applicants are strongly advised to note the following minimum eligibility criteria for an Internship at UN-HABITAT, UNEP, and UNON administered by the SDTU.
+Due to the large number of applicants and the limited number of places available per year, applicants are strongly advised to note the following minimum eligibility criteria for an Internship at UN-HABITAT, UNEP, and UNON administered by the SDTU.
 If all of the requirements are not met, your application will not be processed.
 Successful application does not guarantee placement.

 The Applicant MUST:

-2. Submit a letter of recommendation from your University; stating that you are currently enrolled in a course of study and your expected date of graduation.
+1. Upload with your online application, a letter from your University, stating that you are currently enrolled in a course of study and your expected date of graduation.
 The letter should come from:

-- Dean of Students or dean of faculty
+- Dean of Students or Dean of faculty, or

-Please ensure that an official letterhead or an official seal is used for the endorsement letter.
-This endorsement should be attached to the application.
-Candidates are advised that their application forms will not be processed without proper and adequate endorsement.
+Please ensure that an official letterhead or an official seal is used for the recommendation letter.
+Candidates are advised that their online applications will not be processed without proper and adequate endorsement.